thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2019-03-08-best-alternatives-to-selenium.md

 ---
 template: blog-post
-title: Best Alternatives to Selenium for Web Automation Testing in 2019
+title: Best Alternatives to Selenium WebDriver for Web Testing
 slug: /blog/web-automation-testing/best-alternatives-to-selenium/
 date: 2019-03-08 07:00
 description: Web automation testing for web apps is in huge demand.
 The global test automation market is expected to reach USD 54.98 billion by 2022 according to Zion Market Research (source).
 And no other tools have outshone Selenium in terms of fame and adoption so far.
 But, that’s about to change.
-featuredImage: /assets/featuredimg-bestalternatives.png
+featuredImage: /assets/best-alternatives-to-selenium-webdriver.png
 ---
+**Last Updated: 05-Mar-2021**

 Web automation testing for web apps is in huge demand.
 The global test automation market is expected to reach **USD 54.98 billion** by 2022 according to Zion Market Research ([source](https://globenewswire.com/news-release/2017/07/25/1057737/0/en/Global-Test-Automation-Market-Will-Reach-USD-54-98-Billion-by-2022-Zion-Market-Research.html)).
 And no other tools have outshone Selenium in terms of fame and adoption so far.
 But, that’s about to change.

 Selenium has its own drawbacks.
 It might not be the best tool for you in your current situation.
 If you’re looking for alternatives to Selenium, I’ve curated a list of strong contenders below.
 Let me know what you think of the tools listed in the comment section.